 Without a stroller you end up carrying all this in your backpack which means trying to find a place for it when you go on rides and possibly sore shoulders.
 We left everything in our stroller basket and nothing was ever out of place when we retrieved it at the stroller parking after each ride.
 Plus no carrying heavy water bottles or food.

 If you have kids that are still napping age and will sleep in the stroller it can save you from having to head back to the hotel for a sleep.
 With kids of multiple ages this means that they can catch some toddler-unfriendly rides while the little one(s) nap or parents of one or two nappers can enjoy a meal or show with their sleeping children.

 Older kids who don’t nap may still need longer rest periods.
 Again, if you’re willing to take a lot of breaks this isn’t a problem but families of multiple kids may end up with one child who needs to rest while the others are still ready to go.
 It’s hard to get multiple people on the same energy schedule.
-Our son, who was 5 at the time, ended up feeling unwell on our trip and took advantge of the stroller a few times.
+Our son, who was 5 at the time, ended up feeling unwell on our trip and took advantage of the stroller a few times

 You know yourself and your kids

-Some kids are easy to wear or have great stamina and beahaviour for walking.
+Some kids are easy to wear or have great stamina and behaviour for walking.
 If your toddler refuses to nap in the stroller for the entire day and only naps in the hotel room taking the stroller is now an extra burden.
 Other kids have lower energy and are very content to ride in the stroller so it might be a necessity for those families.
 Think about the last time you visited a local theme park, zoo, or other all-day, large scale event and how your children handled that.

 Don’t forget to also include the logistics: how much gear you need to bring or what you’ll just buy in park, who you’ll be with and if you’ll split up, and what the weather is going to be like when you visit.